-The following table shows the total compensation paid or accrued during the fiscal year ended December 31, 2017 to each of our current and former non-employee directors.
+The following table shows the total compensation paid or accrued during the fiscal year ended December 31, 2018 to each of our non-employee directors.
 Directors who are employed by us are not compensated for their service on our board of directors.